 Other unwelcome complications and additional costs could come from having to find alternative accommodation for your tenants should your property become uninhabitable.

 Alan Boswell Group can arrange cover for building and contents insurance, contents only, buildings only, rent guarantee, legal expenses or rent guarantee with legal expenses, as well as portfolio insurance for landlords who own property portfolios.
 Regardless of your situation, we will do our best to tailor a bespoke solution that meets your needs.

-We accept self-contained dwellings let to single occupants, couples, bed-sit accommodation with shared facilities and houses in multiple occupations (HMOs).
+We accept self-contained dwellings let to single occupants, couples, bed-sit accommodation with shared facilities, and houses in multiple occupations (HMOs).
 We can also insure most commercial and part-commercial let properties at competitive rates.
 Read more on our article: What is an HMO?

 Quotations for commercial let properties are not currently available online, please phone or email us.
-Hostel and B&B type properties, care homes, nursing homes and properties catering for specific disadvantaged, vulnerable or problem occupants cannot be insured on the scheme policies, but we may be able to offer a quotation on an individual basis.
+Hostel and B&B type properties, care homes, nursing homes and properties catering for specific disadvantaged, vulnerable, or problem occupants cannot be insured on the scheme policies, but we may be able to offer a quotation on an individual basis.

 Occasional claims are acceptable at normal terms.
 When you request an online quotation you will be asked for details of relevant claims.

 No, such items are automatically included within the definition of ‘buildings’ in our landlords’ policies.
-There is no need to arrange separate landlords’ contents insurance in these circumstances.
+There is no need to arrange separate landlords contents insurance in these circumstances.

 You can get guidance on rebuilding costs at the BCIS website, but you should seek professional advice if unsure of the correct figure.
 We can assist you with calculating rebuilding values for straightforward properties.